baihuqian/baihuqian.github.io/_posts/2017-03-10-Case-Classes-and-Pattern-Matching-in-Scala.md

 ---
-title: Case Classes and Pattern Matching in Scala
+title: Learning Scala - Case Classes and Pattern Matching in Scala
 tags: Scala
 ---

 * TOC
 {:toc}

-# Case Classes and Pattern Matching
 ## Case classes
-Case classes are primarily intended to create "immutable records" taht is used in pattern-matching expressions.
+Case classes are primarily intended to create "immutable records" that is used in pattern-matching expressions.
 Scala compiler adds some syntactic conveniences to case class at compile time:
 * A factory method with the name of the class, to allow `Var("x")` (like `apply()` method in companion object) instead of `new Var("x")`.
 * An `unapply` method is generated, making it easy to use cadse classes in match expressions.
 * All arguments in the parameter list of a case class implicitly get a `val` prefix, so they become fields and get accessor methods.
 If mutator is desired, explicitly declare the field as `var`.